Jamaican/Belizean Reggae Artiste

 Susan was born ALLISON ANNE CADOGAN in Kingston, Jamaica to Belizean father the Rev. Claude Cadogan and Jamaican mother, Lola Veronica Cadogan (nee Dujon), a classical soprano.

 Coming from a musical and religious family, she began singing in the church as a teenager.
-Anne, as she was called, never had a thought of being a singer but in mid 1974 her first single “Love my life” was recorded at The Black Ark studios in Kingston for producer Jerry Lewis.
+Anne, as she was called, never had a thought of ever being a professional singer but in mid 1974 her first single “Love my life” was recorded at The Black Ark studios in Kingston for producer Jerry Lewis.
 She was then asked by studio owner Lee ”Scratch” Perry to sing his version of 'Hurt so good' and so began her foray into the world of reggae music.

-In early April of 1975 “Susan” (renamed by Lee Perry) shot to stardom when the single “Hurt so Good” raced up the BBC Charts in London peaking at #4 with a bullet.
+In early April of 1975 “Susan” (renamed by Lee Perry) shot to stardom when the single “Hurt so Good” raced up the BBC Charts in London.
 Susan was summoned to London and made the first of several appearances on "Top of the Pops", the famed weekly television chart show.
-Later that year, her follow-up single “Love me Baby” produced by Peter Waterman for Magnet Records was released and peaked at #21 on the charts.
+"Hurt so good' peaked at #4 with a bullet before legal matters changed its course and later that year, signed to Magnet Records, her follow-up single “Love me Baby” produced by Peter Waterman was released and peaked at #21 on the charts.
 Then followed her now Collector's item LP “Susan Cadogan” produced by Perry and the LP “Doing it her way” produced by Waterman.